-With nothing to do on a nice day in summer, I got on a bus to Bolton and hopped off when I spotted this place through the window.
+Caught the bus to Bolton, spotted this place out of the window so off I hopped.
 The building was fairly fucked but made for a good couple of hours wandering around yet another derelict mill.

 Whilst looking for something else in the area Stitch and I spotted a rather suspect-looking lid.
-Within a few minutes we had it up and descended into a small tunnel that led to the foundations for an extremely well-known local landmark.
+Within a few minutes we had it up and descended into a small tunnel that led to the foundations for this local landmark.

-This building is by far one of the most secure abandoned buildings in Bury, which instantly elevates it to ‘top priority’ status on my list of places to explore.
-A ridiculous amount of PIRs litter every room and corridor, along with the constant threat of police dogs appearing round the corner with a security guard behind them always playing on your mind.
+This building is by far one of the most secure abandoned buildings in Bury, which instantly elevates it to ‘top priority’ status on my list of places to explore locally.
 It took a lot of patience but I finally managed to get inside.

 This drain is a bit of a unique one; two culverts join together in a beautiful mish-mash of brick, stone, and concrete.
 Myself and Moose finally got around to taking a look at the ‘first’ section, starting at the infall from the Walshaw Brook.

 Explore number one on my trip down to the Rossendale area.
-The first site I had intended to visit was surrounded by an army of orange workers so I turned my sights to the nearby derelict football club.
+The first site I had intended to visit was surrounded by a swarm of orange-clad workers so I turned my sights to the nearby derelict football club.

 After conquering Bury’s police station I set my sights on another of the town’s abandoned stations.
-Whilst this visit didn’t result in actually gaining entry to the main building, it provided a much-needed recce and there was a few hidden rewards to be found in various outbuildings.
+Whilst this visit didn’t result in getting into the main building, it provided a much-needed recce and there was a few hidden rewards to be found in various outbuildings.